asdfo123/VLA-Code-Test/src/xinye/Explanations.md

 - A digital agent operates a GUI interface by clicking or moving to specific locations to mark certain targets (Flags), changing their status (e.g., setting them as "Completed," "Special Reminder," etc.).

-- Physical AgentInsert the flag on the desktop into the designated hole in my task
+- Physical Agent inserts the flag on the desktop into the designated hole in my task

 - The initial x, y coordinates of the flag are randomized.